Joystream/joystream/storage-node/README.md

   -i, --syncInterval=syncInterval                    [default: 1] Interval between synchronizations (in minutes)

   -k, --keyFile=keyFile                              Key file for the account.
 Mandatory in non-dev environment.

+  -l, --logFileName=logFileName                      Absolute path to the rolling log file.
+Creates up to 3 files with
+                                                     50MB each

   -m, --dev                                          Use development mode